osrf-migration/vrx-wiki/tutorials/installNvidiaDocker.md

 ## Install Nvidia Docker ##

 This is an optional step, but highly recommended if you have an Nvidia GPU available.
-If not, skip this section and proceed directly to "Build the VMRC image" below.

 * Remove old versions of [Nvidia Docker](https://github.com/NVIDIA/nvidia-docker):